yeyuanch/yeyuanch.github.io/_pages/about.md

 ------
 My website is powered by the [academicpages template](https://academicpages.github.io) and hosted on GitHub pages.

-To construct a website you can fork [this repository](https://github.com/academicpages/academicpages.github.io) and do modifications on the template.
+To construct a website you can fork [this repository](https://github.com/academicpages/academicpages.github.io) and do modifications on the template, and then do modifications with the help of [this guide](https://academicpages.github.io/markdown/) and other instructions for the template.